Flatulence Problems? Try These Home Remedies

 - Put the water and the ginger into a pan.

-- Then, put it on a low heat, and when it breaks into a boil, leave it for 10 minutes.
+- Then, put it on a low heat, and leave it for 10 minutes after it begins to boil.

-- Take it off the heat.
+- Next, take it off the heat.
 After 5 minutes, filter it and drink it.

 - Repeat up to 3 times a day (morning, afternoon and evening).

 Mustard seeds have many properties, including reducing the production of intestinal gases.
-You can add them to your meals and consume them throughout the day.
+You can add mustard seeds to your meals and consume them throughout the day.

 The recipe is very simple: